viant/endly/README.md

 **Workfklow**

-In this method a workflow runs with command runner similarly to 'endly' command line.
+In this method, a workflow runs with command runner similarly to 'endly' command line.
 RunnerReportingOptions settings control stdout/stdin and other workflow details.

 ```go